Raphanus raphanistrum: Taxonomy

-It was formally described by the Swedish botanist Carl Linnaeus in his seminal publication 'Species Plantarum' on page 669 in 1753.
+It was formally described by the Swedish botanist Carl Linnaeus in his seminal publication Species Plantarum in 1753.

 The genome of wild radish is estimated to be ~515 Mb in size, whereas that of the edible variety is suggested to be ~539–574 Mb.
 Several Raphanus raphanistrum genomes have been sequenced, with one study reporting 98% coverage of the gene space.
 Researchers found evidence that the past whole-genome triplication that occurred before the divergence of Raphanus and Brassica has been followed by widespread gene loss in radish, resulting in the loss of ~38,000 genes from the wild radish genome.

 Raphanus raphanistrum has several known subspecies including: